 Cargo pants are another popular type of pants for electricians to wear at work.
 Cargo pants are most famously characterized by their baggy and breezy fit, which can give you a lot of room to move around at work.
 And because they’re most often made with cotton, they’re super comfy.

 Another thing they’re popular for is the number of pockets they have.
 Cargo pants have pockets on the side of each pant leg.
 More often than not, these pockets have flaps and snap closures on them to make sure your tools and gadgets don’t fall out.

 Military cargo pants

-One level up from the ordinary cargo pants is military cargo pants, which are made with more pockets for more strenuous tasks that require a lot of work and effort.
+One level up from ordinary cargo pants is military cargo pants, which are made with more pockets for more strenuous tasks that require a lot of work and effort.

 Heavy-duty electrician pants

 Lastly, we have the more heavy-duty work pants.
 These are the pants made from premium, extremely durable fabrics, like sanded duck or tough, technologically-advanced canvas.

 They are incredibly sturdy, have an industrial look to them, have a plethora of pockets (from front and back pockets to a few more extra utility pockets) and the utmost level of protection for you.